Contagion, networks, data, and software

 We are recruiting the following positions:

 Graduate Students: Graduate students will have considerable latitude to choose courses and a research project that interests them.
-The deadline for applying to the UVA Biology program is December 1st.
-We have funding available for interested graduate students.
+Reach out with any questions!

 Recent News